Update:December 26th, 2024

 The Peacock Brush has one of the most fascinating and beautiful appearances among the rare brushes.

-This peacock blue feather is a precious tail feathers instead of the decorative back feathers.
-As you can see, it has a symbolic peacock pattern.
-Its color changes depending on the angle of view.
-This kind of color is called “structural color” which is interfered with by light, as is also the case with effect pigments.
+It is made of the precious tail feathers instead of the decorative back feathers.
+As you can see, it has a symbolic peacock pattern and the color changes depending on the viewing angle.
+This kind of color is called “structural color” which is interfered with by light, as it also can be found in effect pigments.

-Each feather has a very thick and soft texture, so it is difficult to control the tips as I suppose, but on the contrary, this characteristic brings out interesting strokes and patterns.
+Each feather has a very thick and soft texture, so it is difficult to control the tips, but on the contrary, this characteristic brings out interesting strokes and patterns.

 With various movements, it can draw dry or soft lines that have different touches from animal hair brushes.